xdeb-org/xdeb-install/README.md

 $ xdeb-install repository speedcrunch
 ```

-This will install the package from the first provider and distribution it can find.
+This will install the most recent version of the package from the first provider and distribution it can find.

 You can also specify the provider and distribution, for example `debian.org` and `bookworm`, respectively:
 ```